 Most HVAC systems rely on airflow to move the warm or cold air through your home.
 They also rely on ventilation systems to remove carbon dioxide and keep the air fresh.
 While it may seem like the same furnace can heat up any house just as well, the actual position of the ducting and the furnace matters.
-So does the overall layout of the home, including where the walls and hallways are.
+So does the overall layout, or floor plan, of the home, including where the walls and hallways are.

 You might also consider how house orientation to the sun, as well as the placement of windows and skylights, all affect your home’s temperature in winter and summer.
 If you’re making renovations or building a new home, there are plenty of floorplan issues to address to make the most efficient HVAC system.

 Here are some things to consider if you’re designing a home for an energy-efficient HVAC.

 It makes sense that a small house will be more energy efficient as there is simply less space to heat and cool.
 A smaller floor plan will also be simpler and you’ll have less ducting and a more straightforward ducting plan.
 So, you might consider if any of the spaces in your home floor plan are redundant.
 You might not need breakfast nooks, mudrooms, spare rooms, and other spaces.
 You also might not need as large of a home as you have designed.

 Of course, you don’t want too small of a home, but unless you consider if the house is too big you might end up with a house that is larger than you’re comfortable with.